Internet of Things (IoT)

 In order for a device to be a part of the IoT, a few critical components are needed.

-Microcontrollers provide the computing power, memory, and Internet connectivity for the device.
+Microcontrollers provide the computing power, memory and internet connectivity for the device.
 If the sensors are the digital eyes and ears of the device, the microcontroller is the brain.
-While microcontrollers have limited processing power, as the CPU and memory are embedded on a single chip, their low cost, minimal power requirements, and relative simplicity make them suitable for use in many IoT devices.
+While microcontrollers have limited processing power, as the CPU and memory are embedded on a single chip, their low cost, minimal power requirements and relative simplicity make them suitable for use in many IoT devices.

 Network connectivity is needed to move data to and from the device.
 There are a host of different options available, including Wi-Fi, WAN, LAN, cellular, Bluetooth, NFC, and many others.
 The choice of connectivity technology to use will depend not just on the type of device but also the environment in which it is being used.
-For example, while cellular networks may have limited reach in some plants because of their architecture and building materials, next-gen 5G network connectivity will be required for the devices in autonomous vehicles.
+For example, while mobile data networks may have limited reach in some plants because of their architecture and building materials, next-gen 5G network connectivity will be required for the devices in autonomous vehicles.

 IoT use cases

-The IoT is driving advancement in many different markets, from smart homes and smart cities to manufacturing, telemedicine, and even precision agriculture.
+The IoT is driving advancement in many different markets, from smart homes and smart cities to manufacturing, telemedicine and even precision agriculture.
 While the full potential of the IoT has yet to be seen, it already has a number of practical, real-world applications.

-Autonomous vehicles: While we don’t have fully self-driving cars yet, manufacturers are adding cameras, radar, lidar, and other onboard sensors to their vehicles.
+Autonomous vehicles: While we don’t have fully self-driving cars yet, manufacturers are adding cameras, radar, lidar and other on-board sensors to their vehicles.
 Today, these devices are being used to collect information about the equipment inside the vehicle as well as the environment around it to enhance safety, such as braking assistance and steering support.
 In the future, these sensors will connect to a network that will allow vehicles to communicate with one another as well as the surrounding infrastructure, enabling fully automated vehicles.

 Smart grid: The IoT makes it possible to replace outdated power grid systems with a smart grid, better able to draw from distributed energy sources and provide greater control to both utilities and consumers.
-Smart meters and sensors in home appliances give consumers detailed information on their energy consumption and the ability to adjust energy use in response.
-For utilities, IoT technology allows them to use real-time data to detect outages, respond to changes in loads, and adjust power distribution for greater efficiency.
+Smart meters and sensors in home appliances give consumers detailed information about their energy consumption and the ability to adjust their energy use in response.
+For utilities, IoT technology allows them to use real-time data to detect outages, respond to changes in loads and adjust power distribution for greater efficiency.